bbopt/nomad/doc/user_guide/source/LibraryMode.rst

 PyNomad interface
 -----------------

-.. note:: The Python interface requires Python 3.6 and Cython 0.24.

-.. note:: Currently, PyNomad cannot be built when using Windows.

-A Python interface for NOMAD is provided for Mac OS X and Linux.
+A Python interface for NOMAD called PyNomad can be obtained by building source codes.
 Some examples and source codes are provided in ``$NOMAD_HOME/interfaces/PyNomad``.

-To enable the building of the Python interface, option ``-DBUILD_INTERFACE_PYTHON=ON`` must be set when configuring for building NOMAD, as such: ``cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release``.
-The build procedure relies on Python 3.6 and Cython 0.24 or higher.
+.. note:: The build procedure relies on Python 3.6 and Cython 0.24 or higher.
 A simple way to make it work is to first install the `Anaconda <http://www.anaconda.org/>`_ package.

+To enable the building of the Python interface, option ``-DBUILD_INTERFACE_PYTHON=ON`` must be set when configuring for building NOMAD.
+The configuration command ``cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release`` must be performed within a Conda environment with Cython available (``conda activate ...`` or ``activate ...``).

+For Windows, the default Anaconda is Win64.
+Visual Studio can support both Win32 and Win64 compilations.
+The configuration must be forced to use Win64 with a command such as ``cmake -DBUILD_INTERFACE_PYTHON=ON -S . -B build/release -G"Visual Studio 15 2017 Win64"``.
+The Visual Studio version must be adapted.

+The command ``cmake --build build/release`` (or ``cmake --build build/release --config Release`` for Windows) is used for building the selected configuration.

 The command ``cmake --install build/release`` must be run before using the PyNomad module.

 All functionalities of NOMAD are available in PyNomad.